dinakaranonline/blog/_posts/2020-05-15-To-Microservices-Or-Not.md

 - DevOps automation done for monolith is a good starting point.
 If there is no DevOps automation, stay away from microservices.

-- Need for an orchestration and aggregation layer is required for a few use cases.
+- Need for an orchestration and aggregation layer which is essentially a light weight monolith for a few use cases.
 Security across microservices is additional work and needs to be well thought of.

 - De-normalizing data into multiple systems to enforce accessing data from other systems only through well defined agreed services and added complexity of ensuring consistency between different systems.